 Example 1: RSA — Employees Click on Targeted Phishing Attacks

 In March 2011, two hacker groups joined forces with a foreign government to launch phishing attacks on RSA employees.

-RSA employees ended up clicking on targeted phishing attacks, which they naively believed were harmless links sent by trusted co-workers and contacts.
-They unknowingly helped the hackers launch a successful advanced persistent attack, which compromised 40 million employee records.
+RSA employees ended up clicking on targeted phishing attacks, which they naively believed were harmless links sent by trusted coworkers and contacts.
+They unknowingly helped the cybercriminals launch a successful advanced persistent attack, which compromised 40 million employee records.